norabolig/conjunctionSim/README.md

 # SatEvol
-## Satellite Cloud Evolution and Close Approach Tracking
+## Satellite Array Evolution and Close Approach Tracking

-This code reads satellite TLEs and propagates those objects on orbit around the Earth using the SGP4 model to a common epoch.
-At each time-step all satellites are checked for close approaches with other satellites and logged.
+SatEvol is a program that propagates a satellite population in low-Earth orbit (LEO) while tracking conjunctions.
+Input is provided as a list of Two/Three-Line Element sets (TLEs) from which orbital elements are extracted and used to construct a Keplerian orbit for each satellite, with perturbations from apsidal and nodal precession taken into account.
+At each time-step any conjuncting objects closer than a threshold distance are logged and saved to a data file (format described below).

+Plotting scripts are included to visualize the results, including conjunction tracks, relative distance and velocity histograms, time between conjunctions as a function of altitude, and a count of conjunctions over time.
+The simulation differentiates between satellites, debris, and derelict rocket bodies.

-## How to run:
+## Usage

 There are a handful of parameters at the beginning of `satEvol.py` to be configured: